 Some words or phrases appear constantly in the media or in conversation but they seem to mean different things depending on who is using them.
 Other words are often misused or misunderstood.

 Don’t worry – this handy Agnes guide will lead you through the maze so that you will always say exactly what you mean (and mean exactly what you say).
 More will follow!

 (See also “Europe” below and our page on the European Union)

-Brexit (“British Exit”) is the common shorthand way of referrring to the UK’s departure from the European Union (EU), which is due to happen in March 2019.
+Brexit (“British Exit”) is the common shorthand way of referring to the UK’s departure from the European Union (EU), which is currently due to happen in March 2019.

 Brexit is one of the most divisive political issues in the UK at the moment.
 It’s hard to find sensible, balanced, up-to-date coverage of Brexit matters; much of what you read is coloured by people’s very strong views, as either “Brexiteers” or “Remainers” – and much is simply untrue.
 Be particularly wary of more or less everything you read on the subject.
 But we can recommend this page from the BBC, which sets out the overall picture clearly and dispassionately; and for more detailed, in-depth analysis, you can try these excellent Parliamentary briefings.